IntersectMBO/plutus-apps/doc/plutus/howtos/getting-started.rst

 How to get started with the Plutus Platform
 ===========================================

-We provide a `template repository <https://github.com/input-output-hk/plutus-starter>`_ that you can use to get started quickly.
+We provide a `template repository <https://github.com/input-output-hk/plutus-starter>`_ (deprecated) that you can use to get started quickly.
 The repository `README` provides up-to-date instructions for how to set it up.